 In 2006 Charles E. Templer, the great-g-g-g-grandson of James and Martha Templer, published the most comprehesive, known history of the

 James and Martha.
 It contains information on over 5,000 family members and is the result of exhaustive research of data

 contributed by the many Templer cousins.

 It contains data, material, photographs and documents.

 In 2011 Charles prepared an Addendum to the 2006 book that includes preliminary information on the two youngest daughters, Elizabeth and Ann Templer and their families.
-That has now been expanded further due to new findings and the 2011 Addendum is now available on these two lines.
-This and other research now expands our knowledge of the Templer family to over 9,000 family members.
+That has now been expanded further due to new findings and the new 2020 Addendum is now available which includes these two lines plus that of Sarah Templer, the last of the ten children of James and Martha.
+This and other research now expands our knowledge of the Templer family to almost 11,000 family members.